cybercongress/cybercongress/todo/delegation_strategy/README.md

 ## Black list

-In that list heroes who announced of quitting are placed.
+In that list heroes who are quitting will be placed.

 ## Usage (python3 required)